 All 3 productions are available for schools.

-The Theatre is managed by Michael Bula assisted by a professionals and consultants from the fields of law, accounting, the arts, university administration and teaching in order to provide the wide base that is required to administer the specialised enterprise of presenting live French theatre in Australia and overseas.
+The Theatre is managed by Michael Bula assisted by a professionals and consultants from the fields of law, accounting, the arts, business, university administration and teaching in order to provide the wide base that is required to administer the specialised enterprise of presenting live French theatre in Australia and overseas.

 Michael Bula is MFT Producer and main finance and infrastructure provider through his legal office Michael Bula Solicitors, International Lawyers and Notaries.
 He owns the trade mark name.